kukuu/integration/sytem-design-news-feed-.md

 iii.
 Server-Sent Events (SSE): SSE is a standard web technology that enables servers to push updates to web clients over a single HTTP connection.
 It's a simple and efficient mechanism for real-time updates, particularly well-suited for scenarios where updates are initiated by the server.

+iv.
 WebSockets: WebSockets provide a full-duplex communication channel over a single, long-lived connection.
 This bidirectional communication allows both the server and the client to send messages to each other at any time.
 WebSockets are suitable for applications that require low latency and high interactivity.

-iv.
+v.
 HTTP/2 server push: With HTTP/2, the server can push updates to the client without waiting for the client to request them.
 While HTTP/2 server push is not as widely used as other methods for live updates, it can be an efficient solution in certain scenarios.